AsheUrban/DinoApi.Solution/README.md

 # Dino API

-An ASP.NET Core Web API for managing prehistoric animals (demo CRUD).
+An ASP.NET Core Web API for managing prehistoric animals (CRUD) using Entity Framework Core migrations to scaffold the database automatically.

 ## Technologies Used
 - C#